 According to officials, the man subsequently began to breathe on his own in a matter of minutes.
 He was transported to a hospital in stable condition.

-On May 10, officers of the Yonkers Police ESU responded to a 28-year-old woman who had gone into respiratory arrest after overdosing on heroin.
+On May 10, officers of the Yonkers Police ESU responded to28-year-old woman who had gone into respiratory arrest after overdosing on heroin.
 Officers administered Narcan and the woman began breathing on her own and was brought to a hospital in stable condition.
 She made a full recovery.

 Mayor Mike Spano stated “Once again our Yonkers Police made a heroic save of a young person’s life by facilitating the use of Narcan.
 Unfortunately, we find there has been a frequent need to deploy Narcan to combat the abuse of heroin, telling us we need to continue our vigilant efforts in educating and supporting our community about the tragic effects of drug abuse.”